-- (1) To elect seven (7) directors to serve for the ensuing year. - (2) To ratify the selection by the Board of Directors of the firm of Assurance Dimensions, as the Company's independent auditors for the current fiscal year. - (3) To conduct an advisory vote on executive compensation. - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect eight (8) directors to serve for the ensuing year, - (2) To ratify the selection by the Board of Directors of the firm of Assurance Dimensions, Inc., as the Company's independent auditors for the current fiscal year, - (3) To conduct an advisory vote on executive compensation, - (4) To determine the frequency of such non-binding advisory votes regarding the executive compensation of named executive officers every one (1), two (2) or three (3) years, and - (5) To transact such other business as may properly come before the meeting or any adjournment thereof.

-Stockholders of record as of the close of business on March 24, 2023 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
+Stockholders of record as of the close of business on April 17, 2024 will be entitled to notice of and to vote at the meeting or any adjournment thereof.
 The stock transfer books of the Company will remain open.

 After careful consideration, our Board of Directors has approved each of the Proposals and has determined that each Proposal is advisable, fair and in the best interests of the Company and its stockholders.
-Accordingly, our Board of Directors recommends that stockholders vote "FOR" each of the proposals set forth in this proxy statement and "FOR" each of the nominees for director.
+Accordingly, our Board of Directors recommends that stockholders vote "FOR" the approval of each of the director nominees in Proposal 1, vote "FOR" each of Proposal 2 and Proposal 3, and vote "FOR" 1 year for Proposal 4.

 For the ten days prior to the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for examination by any stockholder of record for purposes germane to the Annual Meeting.
 You may make a request by calling our corporate headquarters at (239) 596-0204 during regular business hours.
 If we determine that a physical in-person inspection is not practicable, such list of stockholders may be made available electronically, upon request.
-In addition, during the Annual Meeting, a live secure link will be provided to any stockholder of record virtually attending the Annual Meeting which will provide access to that list of stockholders.